 Request for Interest: Federal Funding Application Assistance

-Application for Broadband Infrastructure Network Buildout Program
+Application for Broadband Network Infrastructure Grant Program

 This program will offer grants of between $1 Million and $3 Million to Local Jurisdictions or their ISP partner to construct new broadband networks to service unserved, rural households.
 The grant may pay for up to 50% of the capital construction costs associated with providing service to unserved, rural homes and businesses.
 A 100% match is required for this grant opportunity, with some exceptions.
-Applications are due February 21, 2020 and a letter of intent to apply is due December 23, 2019.

 Kenrick M. Gordon, Director